Frequently Asked Questions

 I work quickly—growing up as the oldest of five kids in a military family, I have a high sense of urgency.
 My clients like that.

-Consulting projects are typically 2-3 months long.
-I can complete smaller projects in a couple weeks, and larger projects can take longer.
+Phase 1 projects are typically 1-2 months long.
 A key driver is how fast you can share the data I’ll analyze.
-Agency owners see faster results when they delegate data-sharing to team members.
+Agency owners see faster results when they delegate data-sharing to team members; my team will help you divide the workload.

-By-the-minute calls tend to run between 20 minutes and 60 minutes.
+Bite-Sized Consulting calls run 55 minutes.
 The key driver is how much you’d like to cover, but I always focus on answering your top-priority questions first.

 Do you work remotely or onsite at my office?

-I work with most clients on a remote basis—by phone, email, Google Docs, GoToMeeting, Join.Me, and other tools.
+I work with most clients on a remote basis—by phone, email, G Suite, Zoom, and other remote collaboration tools.

 I do some on-site work as a part of large consulting projects, which will be a mix of remote and on-site.
-There’s value to my visiting your office and speaking with your team in-person, but you’ll need to weigh whether the travel costs are worth it.
-I’m glad to share an estimate on both approaches.
+If this makes sense for you, I’m glad to share an estimate on both approaches (including additional travel expenses) so you can choose.

 Yes, absolutely.
-I’ve helped clients in 25 countries so far, on six continents.
+I’ve helped clients in 36 countries so far, on every inhabited continent.
+(Sorry, Antarctica!)
+Here’s a preview map from a couple years ago.

 How would we do calls if I’m outside the U.S.?

-We can talk via the phone, Skype (karl.sakas), or FaceTime Audio.
+We can talk via Zoom or FaceTime, or by phone if you’re in Canada.
 I’m in the same time zone as New York City.

-For clients in Australia, New Zealand, and southeast Asia, I’m glad to schedule morning calls your time (my evening the day before).
+For clients in the Asia-Pacific region, I’m glad to schedule morning calls your time (my late-afternoon or early evening).

-For clients in Europe, I’m glad to schedule afternoon calls your time (my morning).
+For clients in EMEA (Europe, Middle East, and Africa), I’m glad to schedule afternoon calls your time (my morning).

 Is all of your work in English?

 Yes.
-I’ve worked with clients who are native English speakers as well as people for whom English is their second or third language.
+I’ve worked with clients who are native English speakers as well as people for whom English is their second (or third) language.
+Unfortunately, my former German and Italian skills have faded.

 How do you maintain confidentiality?